A suite of corporate services for all your business informational needs from incorporation to global growth

 Some other beneficial features of the Maltese tax system are no transfer pricing regulations or thin capitalization restrictions, no levy capital duties or wealth taxes and no exit / entry taxes on a shift of fiscal residence and / or corporate domicile.

-Should you require assistance with any taxation services in Malta, please contact us using the form below.
-We also offer full relocation services including The Malta Individual Investor Programme aimed at attracting high net-worth individuals and company formation services.
+Should you require assistance with any taxation services in Malta, please contact us using the form below and get connected with a licensed and reputable service provider.
+Our partners also offer full relocation services including The Malta Individual Investor Programme aimed at attracting high net-worth individuals and company formation services.

 In Malta there are two accounting standards applicable to companies depending on their size.
 Most companies fall under the accountancy principles which conform to the International Financial Reporting Standards (IFRS).
 However, smaller companies (Based on profit and employee count) fall under the General Accounting Principles for Smaller Entities (GAPSE).